tokio-rs/website/content/docs/going-deeper/futures-model.md

 proceed on their own.

-- Encapsulating async computations into *tasks*, which are essentially lightweight threads (and the basic unit of concurrency in `futures-rs`).
+- Encapsulating async computations into *tasks*, which are essentially lightweight threads (and the basic unit of concurrency in the `futures` crate).

 To understand both of these points, we'll walk through the story with a focus on futures.
 We'll then touch on streams and sinks at the end.